YanYingfei/yanyingfei.github.io/_posts/2023-10-30-Arithmetization-CCS.md

 ---
 layout: post
-title: "Arithmetisation: CCS"
+title: "Arithmetization: CCS"
 categories: snark
 author: Yingfei
 meta: "Springfield"
 ---

 Recently, I read the new paper KiloNova [<a href="#ref1">1</a>], where the authors propose a PCD scheme based on the CCS relation.
-Before KiloNova, I would like to list the representations of arithmetic circuits: CCS (and its variants), R1CS, Plonkish and AIR.
+Before KiloNova, I would like to list the representations of arithmetic circuits: CCS (and its variants), R1CS, Plonkish, and AIR.

 ## Customizable Constraint Systems

-The customizable constraint cystems are proposed by Srinath Setty et al in [<a href="#ref2">2</a>] to generalize the different arithmetizations.
-Here is the formal definiation of CCS relations.
+The customizable constraint systems are proposed by Srinath Setty et al in [<a href="#ref2">2</a>] to generalize the different arithmetizations.
+Here is the formal definition of CCS relations.

 ### CCS
 *Definition (CCS)*.
 An $\mathcal{R}_{CCS}$ structure $\mathcal{S}$ consists of: